Lucevar/lucewind-overhaul/010 LW West Gash/Hater8 Caldera Patch/Caldera changes readme.txt

+24/02/2025:
+[x] Removed two crates near the north gate for compatibility with Wishmaster [x] Removed a tree and a plant for compatibility with Markond's governors manor overhaul [x] Removed fence clipping with Caldera Palisade

+???
 [x] Removed ladder outside Elmussa's house - better compat with Danae's Caldera [x] Lowered wall outside Elmussa's house - better compat with Danae's Caldera [x] Lowered two rock groups near the governor's mansion which were a little too high up